what is a warre hive?

 • Optional windows

 He frowned upon the invasive, tedious micromanagement of individual frames and combs as practiced by most beekeepers in his day.
-He decided that it was better to manipulate the hive box by box only a couple times a year, rather than comb by comb every couple weeks.
+He found it optimal for bees and keeper that to manipulate the hive box by box only a couple times a year, rather than comb by comb every couple weeks.
 This is key to the beekeeping philosophy that corresponds with Warre hives, and it is a tremendous shift away from the common practices used today.
+Less bothering of bees means more productivity by and less disturbance to the colony.

 Warre hives were designed to require minimal to no maintenance.
 Warre simply wanted beekeepers to add empty boxes to the bottom of the hive in the spring and harvest full boxes of honey off the top of the hive in the fall.
 Thus, Warre hives are meant to be managed by the box rather than by the comb.

-Warre hive boxes come with the option of a window.
+Warre hive boxes come with viewing windows.
 Windows are a great way to observe your bees without having to open the hive.
 For hands off beekeepers who are not inspecting individual combs, this is a great way to determine if it’s time to add more boxes for the colony to expand into.
 We recommend turning your hive boxes so the window sides of the boxes are facing away from the entrance so you do not need to stand in their flight path to peak in.

 RABBET JOINT AND SCREW CONSTRUCTION